TinyFactory/Tiny-Factory-Docs/README.md

 # Tiny Factory Docs

 This repo is a collection of engineering and design docs we use at TinyFactory.
-They span a large array of topics from system engineering, infrastructure setup, interface engineering and design.
+They span a large array of topics including:

+- System Engineering - Node.js
+- Infrastructure Setup - AWS, EC2, Git
+- Interface Engineering - Sencha Touch
+- Design

 We have put together a pretty to make it easier to browse:

 [http://docs.tinyfactory.co](http://docs.tinyfactory.co)